 - Loosely fasten your brake lever and reservoir to your handlebars in a position you find comfortable.

 - Put a dab of gasket maker on the nub.
 If you don’t have gasket maker, anything that will leave residue/mark on the handlebars will suffice.
-I prefer this because it is red and marked.

 - Drill through the bottom of your gorgeous, unscratched, pristine handlebars.

 - Refit the control assembly and brake lever back onto the handlebars, making sure the stud fits squarely into the hole.
 There will be a gap in your control assembly if the stud isn’t in the hole.

 A couple notes about fitting the throttle and the right side assembly: